schraj/Simple-Unet-2/README.md

+# Medical Image Segmentation

-# 1. Overview
+## 1. Overview
-This repository is an exercise in image segmentation using lung images as the dataset.
+This repository is an exercise in medical image segmentation using lung images as the dataset.

-Medical Image Segmentation is the process of automatic detection of boundaries within images.
+Medical Image Segmentation is the process of automatic detection of boundaries within medical images.
 In this exercise, I train a neural network with [U-Net](https://arxiv.org/abs/1505.04597) architecture.

 Uses:
 - Identifying Regions of Interest: Medical image segmentation is used to distinguish and isolate specific regions or structures within medical images, such as organs, tissues, or tumors.